cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

    - The last line should be empty.

    Make sure that the script does not contain any PEP8 warnings.
-5. Display the help text for the `print` function in the Python interpreter (list all three options possible in IPython)?
+5. Display the help text for the `print` function in the Python interpreter (list all three options possible in IPython).

 ---
 ![https://creativecommons.org/licenses/by-nc-sa/4.0/](cc_license.png) This document is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) by Clemens Brunner.